grokking-vietnam/workshop/be002/practice.md

 ### Cluster level interaction for a write and read operation.
 ![](https://teddyma.gitbooks.io/learncassandra/content/assets/write_access.png)

-- The node that a client connects to is designated as the coordinator, also illustrated in the diagram.
+- The node that a client connects to is designated as the coordinator.
 The coordinators is responsible for satisfying the clients request.
 - The consistency level determines the number of nodes that the coordinator needs to hear from in order to notify the client of a successful mutation.
 - Based on the partition key and the replication strategy used the coordinator forwards the mutation to all applicable nodes.

-### Write operation a the nodes level
+### Write operation at the nodes level
 ![](./Cassandra-Write-Path.jpg)

 Each node processes the request individually.
 Every node first writes the mutation to the commit log and then writes the mutation to the memtable.
 Writing to the commit log ensures durability of the write as the memtable is an in-memory structure and is only written to disk when the memtable is flushed to disk.